clapinton/Blog/_posts/2016-04-14-cracking-googles-creative-lab-5-application.markdown

 Or can I?

 They're vector shapes on a page.
 That's probably a `<canvas>`.
-If that's a canvas, there's a .js file writing to it.
+If that's a canvas, there's a .js file writing on it.
 Maybe I can work something through the terminal window.
 Let's check their .js files...

 ## My Mona Lisa Smile